Should I Become a Commercial Underwriter?

 A commercial underwriter writes insurance policies for non-residential real estate properties.
 They analyze information on insurance documents to determine risk, decide whether an offer to insure a property should be made and write insurance policies to cover potential losses.
-Travel to aid in assessment of properties might be required.
+They also determine appropriate coverage amounts and premium costs for commercial property policies.
+Travel to aid in the assessment of properties might be required.

 |Degree Level||Bachelor's degree|

 |Experience||On-the-job training is offered in lieu of experience|

 |Key Skills||Detail-oriented, mathematical aptitude, good judgment, decision-making interpersonal, analytical and comprehension skills, ability to use financial analysis and document management software programs|

 |Salary||$64,220 per year (2014 median salary for all insurance underwriters)|

 Sources: U.S. Bureau of Labor Statistics, O*Net Online.

 Although the U.S. Bureau of Labor Statistics (BLS) states that employers prefer to hire individuals who have a bachelor's degree, there is no specific area of study to work in this field.
 However, prospective commercial insurance underwriters are encouraged to complete a bachelor's program that includes courses in finance, business, mathematics and economics.
 Bachelor's degree programs focusing on risk management and insurance are available.
 Classes in these programs cover topics, such as commercial risk management and insurance, risk management theory, insurance operations and business statistics.

 - Complete an internship or field experience.
 Bachelor's degree programs may offer students the ability to complete an insurance and risk management-related internship or field experience.
 These experiences introduce students to the job tasks they may be required to perform in their future careers.
 Additionally, internships provide networking opportunities, which may make it easier for a student to find a job after graduation.